Motorcycle battery – Different types & tips to extend life

 1. Weight: VRLA batteries tend to be heavier than lithium-ion batteries, which can affect the overall weight distribution of the motorcycle.
 This might be a concern for performance-oriented riders.

 2. Limited Lifespan: While VRLA batteries have a decent lifespan, they typically do not last as long as lithium-ion batteries.
-Users may find themselves needing to replace them more frequently.
+Users may need to replace them more frequently.

 3. Temperature Sensitivity: Although they are sealed, VRLA batteries can still be sensitive to extreme temperatures.
-High heat can lead to reduced performance and lifespan.
+High heat can reduce performance and shorten lifespan.

 4. Lower Energy Density: Compared to lithium-ion batteries, VRLA batteries have a lower energy density, meaning they store less energy for the same weight.
 This can disadvantage riders looking for lightweight solutions with high power output.